Cleveland Elementary School shooting (San Diego): Shooting

 On the morning of Monday, January 29, 1979, Spencer began shooting from her house at children waiting for 53-year-old Principal Burton Wragg to open the gates to Grover Cleveland Elementary.
-She injured eight children; she began with nine-year-old Cam Miller, since he was wearing Spencer's favorite color blue.
+She injured eight children; she began with nine-year-old Cam Miller, since he was wearing Spencer's favorite color, blue.
 Spencer shot and killed Wragg as he and teacher Daryl Barnes tried to help children.
-She also killed 56-year-old custodian Mike Suchar as he tried to pull a student to safety.
-A 28-year-old police officer, Robert Robb, had responded to a call for assistance during the incident, where he was wounded in the neck as he arrived.
+She killed 56-year-old custodian Mike Suchar as he tried to pull a student to safety.
+A 28-year-old police officer, Robert Robb, had responded to a call for assistance and was wounded in the neck as he arrived.

-Further casualties were avoided only because the police obstructed her line of fire by moving a garbage truck in front of the school entrance.
+Police prevented further casualties by moving a garbage truck in front of the school entrance to obstruct her line of fire.

-After firing thirty-six times, Spencer barricaded herself inside her home for several hours.
-While there, she spoke by telephone to a reporter from The San Diego Union-Tribune, who had been randomly calling telephone numbers in the neighborhood.
-Spencer told the reporter she had shot at the schoolchildren and adults because, "I don't like Mondays.
+After firing thirty-six times, Spencer barricaded herself inside her home for several hours, from where she spoke by telephone to a reporter from The Evening Tribune, who had been calling random telephone numbers in the neighborhood.
+Spencer told the reporter she had shot at the school children and adults because, "I don't like Mondays.
 This livens up the day."
-She also told police negotiators the children and adults whom she had shot were easy targets and that she was going to "come out shooting".
-Spencer has been repeatedly reminded of these statements at parole hearings.
-Ultimately, she surrendered and left the house, reportedly after being promised a Burger King meal by negotiators.
-Police officers found beer and whiskey bottles cluttered around the house but said Spencer did not appear to be intoxicated when arrested.
-Crime-scene photos contradict these accounts.
+She told police negotiators the children and adults whom she had shot were easy targets and that she was going to "come out shooting".
+She surrendered and left the house after being promised a Burger King meal by negotiators.

+Analysis

+Several accounts identify the Cleveland Elementary School shooting in San Diego as the earliest recorded elementary school shooting in the United States.
+The perpetrator, Brenda Spencer, is often regarded as the first modern high-profile school shooter.
+According to the New York Daily News, her actions marked a significant turning point in American history, with some referring to Spencer as "the mother" of subsequent school shootings, including those at Columbine and Newtown.
+The school shooting trend has increased since 1979.

+San Diego County Deputy District Attorney Richard Sachs noted that Spencer "hurt so many people and had so much to do with starting a deadly trend in America."
+In a 2001 statement, Spencer acknowledged the potential influence of her actions on later incidents, remarking, "With every school shooting, I feel I’m partially responsible.
+What if they got the idea from what I did?"